What is a policyholder?

 Some states require PIP, which is considered no-fault coverage.
 Regardless of whether you are at-fault for an accident, it can cover medical expenses for injuries sustained by you or passengers of your vehicle.
 PIP can also help with lost wages if you or one of your injured passengers is unable to work for a period of time following the accident.

-This is an optional coverage, but you probably want to get it.
+If you own your vehicle outright, comprehensive is optional.
+However, you may want to consider adding it if you don’t currently carry it on your policy.
 After all, your car is not only at risk when you are in drive.
-If a large tree limb falls on it overnight or a thief nabs it, your comprehensive coverage will help with the resulting expenses, up to your policy limits.
+If a large tree limb falls on it overnight or someone steals it, your comprehensive coverage will help with the resulting expenses up to your vehicle’s value minus your deductible.

 This is by no means a comprehensive list of available auto insurance coverages.
 For additional protection on and off the road, you might want to add other types of coverage, like roadside assistance, uninsured motorist or gap insurance.